 Elizabeth Link

-I believe in and know firsthand the capacity of animals to heal soil and rehabilitate grasslands and pastures.
 There is nothing else in the world quite like the relationship between plants, ruminants, and humans.
 It’s a challenge and an immense reward to participate in this cycle wholly and responsibly, and a privilege to shepherd my flock and to work with others.

 Owner, Shepherd

 Growing up, “crop science” was the name of the building my dad worked in at Oregon State—an echoing Soviet-looking building that smelled like damp concrete and feed bags, a treasure trove of barley varieties in small labeled envelopes, and a world of plants I wanted to be part of.
 My mom, deeply engaged in bringing science and art to elementary school students during my childhood, spent her early career in dairy feed analysis and plant pathology.
-While a first-generation farmer, both growing and cooking food is an integral part of my family’s story from Hungary to the United States (sorry, Grammy, I know you left Coal Hill for a life out of the mud, but here we are not two generations later).

-Crop science drew me back to Oregon State in my 20s, where I delighted in plant physiology, soil science, animal nutrition, and ag economics.
+Crop science drew me back to Oregon State University in my 20s, where I delighted in plant physiology, soil science, animal nutrition, and ag economics.
 I worked as a field agronomist in the diverse crops of the Willamette Valley, checking filbert worm traps and grid sampling thousands of acres of grass and grain fields, before moving on to years spent in the small farm world.

 Mom in a mobile forage analysis lab, 1986